shayaansultan/tp/docs/UserGuide.md

 - `unmark uid/1 2` unmarks the 2nd task in the task list of the employee with the `uid` of 1 as not completed.
 - `unmark uid/2 1` unmarks the 1st task in the task list of the employee with the `uid` of 2 as not completed.

+### Delete a Task from an employee's task list: `deletetask`

+Deletes a task from an employee's task list.

+Format: `deleteTask uid/<uid> <taskIndex>`

+- Deletes the task at the specified `taskIndex` from the task list of the employee with the specified `uid`.

+Examples:

+1. `deleteTask uid/103 1` will delete the 1st task from the task list of the employee with the `uid` of 103.
+2. `deleteTask uid/148 2` will delete the 2nd task from the task list of the employee with the `uid` of 148.

 ### Filter employees by name, tags, roles, or teams: `filter`

 Filters the list of employees based on their name, tags, roles, or teams.